pavlejviki/asteroid-robots/README.md

 ## Show Me The Robots!

-A program that executes a series of JSON commands provided in a text file and outputs a series of JSON messages,  describing the final positions of the robots after all of the input commands have been executed.
+A program that executes a series of JSON commands provided in a text file and outputs a series of JSON messages,  describing the final positions of the robots after all the input commands have been executed.

 ### How to run